j-siguencia/Music-Ranks-Mobile-App/README.md

 npm i expo-app-loading
 ```

-5) For any API request, you will have to replace the placeholder message in the url with your actual IP address.
-Replace **InsertIPAddressHere** with your laptop's IP address:
+5) For any API request url, you will have to replace the placeholder message, **InsertIPAddressHere**, with your laptop's IP address:
 ```
  "http://InsertIPAddressHere/Musical-Ranks-React-js-WebApp/index.php/user/login"
 ```